-Overall Apr 1 thru Jun 30, 2009 To Date
+Overall Jul 1 thru Sep 30, 2009 To Date

 Total Projected Budget from All Sources N/A \$17,408,000.00

 Total CDBG Program Funds Budgeted N/A \$17,408,000.00

 Program Funds Drawdown \$0.00 \$0.00

 Obligated CDBG DR Funds \$0.00 \$17,408,000.00

 Expended CDBG DR Funds \$0.00 \$0.00

 Match Contributed \$0.00 \$0.00

 Program Income Received \$0.00 \$0.00

 Program Income Drawdown \$0.00 \$0.00

 PROJECT DESCRIPTION: The Fulton Nassau Crossroads Program, a component of the Fulton Corridor Revitalization Program, is an incentive program to assist property owners and retailers to restore building facades, and improve commercial storefronts and interior space; in order to improve the overall look and retail viability of Fulton Street, while respecting its historic character.
-Design Guidelines and an Incentives Review Panel ensure that the incentive program meets the overall vision for the corridor.
-The LMDC worked with the City of New York to develop the program guidelines, and they are available online at www.nycedc.com/crossroads.
+Design Guidelines and an Incentives Review Panel will ensure that the incentive program meets the overall vision for the corridor.
+The LMDC has worked with the City of New York to develop the program guidelines.
 The project also provides technical assistance to property and business owners who are receiving money for façade and storefront improvements.
+PAP 12 indicates that between \$12,500,000 and \$19,000,000 (of the \$38,000,000 allocated to the Fulton Corridor Revitalization Program) will be used for the Fulton Nassau Crossroads Program.